 Moreover, this advancement aligns with the growing interest in personalized medicine and the development of innovative diagnostic tools.
 By understanding the molecular mechanisms underlying brain oxygenation and hypoxic conditions, researchers can design targeted therapies to improve oxygen delivery, mitigate neurological deficits, and ultimately prevent diseases like Alzheimer’s.

 This research also highlights the importance of an active lifestyle in maintaining brain health.
-As sedentary lifestyles become increasingly prevalent, it is crucial to raise awareness about the potential risks they pose to brain function.
+As sedentary lifestyles become increasingly prevalent, it is crucial to raise awareness regarding the potential risks they pose to brain function.
 Encouraging physical activity and promoting regular exercise may not only reduce the incidence of hypoxic pockets but also improve overall brain health and cognitive function.

 In conclusion, the bioluminescence imaging technique introduced in this groundbreaking study has provided valuable insights into oxygen dynamics in the brain.
 By unveiling the existence of hypoxic pockets and their potential connection to neurodegenerative diseases, the research has laid the groundwork for further investigations and therapeutic interventions.
 Incorporating oxygen monitoring into clinical practice and promoting an active lifestyle are essential steps toward preventing and managing hypoxia-related diseases in the future.